o-qcblog/o-qcblog.github.io/_posts/2025-02-27-RSA-Cryptography.md

 • Determine $D$ such that $ED \mod R = 1$, that is $D = E−1 \mod R$, the modular multiplicative inverse of $E \mod R$. $D$ is the private key.

 You may wonder why we have such a complicated strategy to choose the public and private keys.
-The reason lies in the underlying number theoretic results, without which RSA wouldn’t be possible.
+The reason lies in the underlying number theoretical results, without which RSA wouldn’t be possible.

 Let us take a small detour into the interesting world of number theory to understand the RSA key generation protocol.